 Gardening for Beginners

 When we began growing our own food in the Greenside Up garden, one of the early problems we encountered happened when we were trying to identify the ‘good’ wildlife from the ‘bad’.
 This was before the days of Google and we had no idea whether we were looking at friends or foe scampering across the plants and soil.
-It’s much easier to check today, but to help you encourage beneficial creatures into your garden, I’ve compiled a list of a dozen that might help you to ditch the chemicals for good and garden more sustainably.
+It’s much easier to check today, but to help you encourage beneficial insects and other creatures into your garden, I’ve compiled a list of a dozen that might help you to ditch the chemicals for good and garden more sustainably.

 List of 12 Friendly Creatures in Our Gardens

 The hardworking invertebrate of the soil, worms are one of our number one friends.
 A lack of worms indicates a poor soil but adding lots of home-made compost or well-rotted organic matter will soon encourage them back.
 Here’s ten facts about earthworms you may not know.
 I was particularly surprised to learn that light paralyses them.

 2. Solitary Wasps

 Not all wasps are bad guys intent on stinging us.
 Solitary wasps tunnel out nests in rotten wood and sandy soil.
 They fill their nests with aphids, flies, weevils or other insects to feed their young.